3mdeb/verified-boot/measured_boot.md

 Measured Boot can be performed basing on: Static RTM or Dynamic RTM.
-Achieving measured boot using the two Roots of Trust differ in how the process is performed and each has its strenghts and shortcomings.
+Achieving measured boot using the two Roots of Trust differ in how the process is performed and each has its strengths and shortcomings.
 The two techniques can even be used together to achieve the best results[^Intel_txt_security_paper].

 ### SRTM